THE new owners of a restaurant are looking to banish the problems of the previous management and cook up the right sort of reputation.

 “It is a very good market here and we really want the local community to come to try our food and see what we are offering.”

 Mr Ali, a chef by trade, also owns the Spice Guru restaurant in Watlington, while head chef and partner Arzoo Miah runs the Arzoo restaurant in Bicester.
-Both have more than 20 years’ experience in the trade.
+Both have more than 20 years’ experience in

 Last year Mr Miah was the first winner of the UK Indian Chef Competition and has a string of other awards to his name.